 This paper performs quantitative analyses to assess the extent to which US safeguard protection improved H-D's performance in the oligopolistic US motorcycle market in the 1980s.
 Since there seems no obvious way to conduct controlled experiments regarding the motorcycle safeguard policy, we instead conduct counterfactual simulations in the following two steps.
 First, use observed data along with an economic model to recover estimated parameters of underlying economic primitives that are invariant to policy environment.
-In this application, we estimate parameters of consumer demand and firm cost functions.
+In this application, we estimate parameters of consumer demand and derive firm marginal costs.
 The second step involves using the model to simulate change in equilibrium outcomes resulting from change in the availability of safeguard policy.
-Using the simulation method, we evaluate the effects of motorcycle safeguard from both the short- and long-term perspectives.
-In the short-term analysis, we examine the extent to which safeguard tariffs affected H-D prices and sales, leaving long-term strategies, such as changes in motorcycle characteristics, constant.
-In the long-term study, we attempt to investigate the effect of incentives for H-D to upgrade new motorcycle models.
+Using the simulation method, we evaluate the effects of safeguard tariffs on the US motorcycle market.

-Our simulation results demonstrate that safeguard tariffs explain at most eight percent of H-D's sales and profit recovery in the short term.
+Our simulation results demonstrate that safeguard tariffs explain six percent on average, or thirteen percent at most, of H-D's sales and profit recovery.
 The finding of such a tiny safeguard effect is largely due to estimates obtained from a random-coefficient demand model, indicating that American and Japanese motorcycles were a poorly matched substitutes for each other.
 The estimated small cross-price elasticities appear consistent with the observation in our data that both H-D's prices and sales increased at faster rates than those of the Japanese motorcycles.
 Thus it is not surprising that safeguard tariffs would have had little effect on shifting consumers from Japanese motorcycles to American ones.
 It is rather motorcycle non-price attributes that must have played a major role in H-D's turnaround.
-Our long-term simulation exercise thus asks whether the safeguard remedy induced H-D to upgrade its new models.
-We find that, thanks to safeguard protection, H-D earned only 10 percent more profits, representing mere USD 700,000 (in 1983 prices) per year.
+Indeed, this finding is corroborated by information reported in industry trade journals during the study period.